 The Outer Rim pack doesn't take us anywhere new in this massive universe, but it does provide a nice set of additional maps for players to battle it out on.
 The maps obviously look stunning as everything in Star Wars Battlefront does though they're all smaller in size and felt too narrow for this game.
 Each of them still play well enough though, but many strategies will need to be changed to accommodate the mostly indoor environments.
 The extra items are also decent enough adding a wider variety of tools for players to unleash each other though I'm still more of a default trooper personally.
 It's also nice to see some new heroes thrown into the mix and especially some of the side characters from the universe.
 I was however disappointed that they were mostly just reskins as better variety was needed for the cast of heroes.
 I wasn't entirely too impressed with this pack as I found the free DLC maps to be much better than what's offered here and hopefully future maps have a bit more of a wow factor to them.
 At this point the pack gives you some more maps though nothing new in terms of environments for just an alright expansion pack.

-Review Done on Star Wars Battlefront: Outer Rim for Xbox One
+Star Wars Battlefront: Outer Rim Review on Xbox One

 Review Code Provided by 47